-Back when I first thought of starting a blog, I imagined it would be as simple as picking a theme, writing my thoughts, and hitting publish.
-But the moment I actually sat down to choose a platform, the decision didn’t feel that easy anymore.
+When I first decided to start a blog, I thought it would be as simple as choosing a theme, writing, and hitting publish.
+But once I started exploring platforms, the decision wasn’t that straightforward.

 Ghost is a modern platform made for writers, bloggers, and anyone who wants to publish online without distractions.
 It keeps things simple, fast, and focused on your content.
 You can either host it yourself or use Ghost’s managed hosting called Ghost(Pro), depending on how much control you want.